 Here are a few tips:

 Choose a Focal Point

-First thing’s first – establish a focal point.
+First things first – establish a focal point.
 It could be a fireplace mantle, entertainment unit, a bold piece of art – anything.

-When people come into the room their eyes will be immediately drawn to the focal point and it will distract form the fact there’s no window.
+When people come into the room their eyes will be immediately drawn to the focal point and it will distract from the fact there’s no window.
 It will also be a big help when it comes to arranging furniture.